Teaching Computing Systems and Networks to 5- to 11-year-olds

 Outcomes

-- Explain the Input-process-output (IPO) model of computing systems
+- Explain the input, process, output (IPO) model of computing.

-- Summarise several ways in which people can communicate and collaborate over the internet
+- Summarise ways in which people can communicate and collaborate over the internet.

-- Lead your pupils through the working of big IT systems that span multiple networks
+- Introduce your pupils to IT systems that span multiple networks.

 This course is part of Teach primary computing